Pietro222222/snake_game_but_multiplayer/readme.md

 # WHY?

-i wrote a snake game, but i thought it was to let my brother play it, so i decided to implement multiplayer
+i wrote a snake game, but i thought it was a good idea to let my brother play it, so i decided to implement multiplayer

 # why a different repo